My fondest memories as a child are of family Christmas traditions, especially our kids advent calendar!

 - Bath salts or bathtub paint

-- Craft to create as a family (I usually search Pinterest or make these up, but there are also great kits like these.)
+- Craft to create as a family (I search Pinterest or create them, but there are also great kits like these.)

 - Nutella (Crazy how much they want this stuff!)